-On July 29, 2010, our Board of Directors authorized a \$500.0 million stock repurchase program.
-Our Board of Directors increased the stock repurchase program by \$250.0 million to \$750.0 million on October 20, 2010.
-In order to enable us to facilitate, on a more timely and cost efficient basis, the repurchase of a substantial number of our shares pursuant to that stock repurchase authorization, on August 26, 2010, we entered into an agreement with a third party investment banker to implement an accelerated stock repurchase (ASR) program to repurchase \$300.0 million of common stock.
-Under the ASR, we paid a purchase price of \$300.0 million on August 27, 2010 from cash on hand and available liquidity, including funds borrowed by us under our new amended and restated \$750 million credit facility.
-We received an initial delivery on August 27, 2010 of 6.0 million shares of our common stock.
-The ASR program was recorded as two transactions allocated between the initial purchase of treasury shares and a forward contract indexed to our common stock.
-We received an additional 750,000 shares under the ASR on September 23, 2010.
-Through the end of the third quarter, we repurchased a total of 6,750,000 shares under the ASR.
-The actual number of shares that we will repurchase under the ASR will be determined based on a discount to the daily volume-weighted average prices of our common stock over the course of the calculation period.
-The calculation period is scheduled to extend for approximately six months, but it may conclude earlier at our banker's option.
-If the actual number of shares repurchased exceeds the number of shares initially delivered, we will receive from our banker a number of additional shares equal to such excess following conclusion of the calculation period.
-If the actual number of shares repurchased is less than the number of shares initially delivered, we will be required, at its election, to either (1) deliver a number of shares approximately equal to the difference or (2) make a cash payment equal to the value of such shares, in either case following conclusion of the calculation period.
+In order to enable us to facilitate, on a more timely and cost efficient basis, the repurchase of a substantial number of our shares pursuant to our \$750.0 million stock repurchase authorization approved, by our Board of Directors in 2010, we entered into agreements with a third party investment bank to implement an accelerated stock repurchase (ASR) program.
+We had entered into an ASR on August 26, 2010 to repurchase \$300.0 million of common stock.
+Under that ASR, we paid \$300.0 million on August 27, 2010 from cash on hand and available liquidity, including funds borrowed by us under our credit facility.
+We received 8,000,000 shares under the ASR during 2010.
+On February 11, 2011, we received the final 871,829 shares under the ASR, which were recorded at \$32.5 million.

+Following completion of the \$300.0 million ASR, we entered into another ASR on February 24, 2011 to repurchase \$150.0 million of common stock.
+Under that ASR, we paid \$150.0 million from cash on hand and available liquidity, including funds borrowed by us under our credit facility.
+The ASR program was recorded as two transactions allocated between the initial purchase of treasury stock and a forward contract indexed to our common stock.
+Upon signing the February 24, 2011 ASR we received the initial delivery of 3,759,398 shares which was recorded at \$135.9 million, the market value at the date of the transaction and recorded \$14.1 million as a forward contract indexed to our common stock.
+Receipt of the shares resulted in an immediate reduction of shares on our statement of financial position and in our EPS calculation.
+If the actual number of shares repurchased exceeds the number of shares initially delivered, we will receive a number of shares initially delivered, we will receive a number of shares initially delivered, we will be required, at election, to either (1) deliver a number of shares approximately equal to the difference or (2) make a cash payment equal to the value of such shares, in either case following conclusion of the calculation period.
 Our banker has purchased and will continue to trade shares of our common stock in the open market over the life of the ASR.
 The treasury shares will result in an immediate reduction of shares on our statement of financial position and in our EPS calculation.
-While the ASR is in effect, we will generally not be permitted to repurchase its common stock in the open market.
-In addition to shares repurchased under the ASR, during the third quarter we repurchased 1,759.857 shares on the open market at a total cost of \$52.9 million.
+While the ASR is in effect, we will generally not be permitted to repurchase our common stock in the open market.